ldtp/cobra/README.txt

 Power Shell
 Ruby >= 1.8.x

-Compile SetEnvironmentVariable and WinLdtpdService solutions, place the binary where you have all the dll's, README.txt, lgpl.rtf, before running Wix installer commands
+Compile SetEnvironmentVariable and CobraWinLdtp solutions, place the binary where you have all the dll's, README.txt, License.rtf, before running Wix installer commands

 LDTP packages are created with WiX installer - http://wix.tramontana.co.hu